Akmerritt/deerfield-rehab-admissions-strategy/strategy/pain_points.md

 4. **Measurable 90-Day ROI:** CareBridge can be deployed as a "Thin Client" in 30 days, providing the Board with a measurable lift in admissions volume within a single quarter—something that a long-term cultural shift in staffing cannot provide.

-To address the CEO's growth targets, we are focusing on **P0** and **P1**.
+To meet the growth targets, we are focusing on **P0** and **P1**.
 Increasing clinical referral volume is the most scalable path to ROI, but success is contingent on stabilizing the Mission Center staff to handle the increased throughput.